duyet/lvduit-logo-showcase/README.md

 LvDuit Logo Showcase
 =============

 Logo showcase for quick gallery of your Logo System.
-Show all logo file and link to theme.
+Show all logo file and link to them.

 Technology by Node.js, Angular-Fullstack, Yeoman.